-- In the penultimate episode of Babylon 5, Delenn describes how when she was learning English, she had difficulty with the word "goodbye"note For values of "goodbye" more equal to "goodbye forever," or perhaps the most exacting form of "sayonara" because there is no corresponding word in any Minbari language:
+- In the penultimate episode of Babylon 5, Delenn describes how when she was learning English, she had difficulty with the word "goodbye"note because there is no corresponding word in any Minbari language:

 Delenn: All of our partings contain within them the possibility of meeting again, in other places, in other times, in other lives.

-When celebrating Worf's birthday, the Enterprise bridge crew sings "For He's a Jolly Good Fellow" in Klingon.
+- When celebrating Worf's birthday, the Enterprise bridge crew sings "For He's a Jolly Good Fellow" in Klingon.
 Then Riker points out that they had trouble translating it, since there's no Klingon word for "jolly".note

 Guardian: The man Beckwith... he is a serious impediment in the Time-flow.
 He is scar-tissue.
 A clot in the bloodstream.
 Do you know the concept "evil"?